History of the Museum

 While the Information Centre came into being in the early 1970s and a small display of Museum artefacts was set up, it was not until February 1985 at an open meeting in the Town Hall that Councillor R I Porter, Chairman of the Museum Sub-Committee, outlined the proposals for the formal re-establishment of the Museum.
 The inaugural meeting of the Friends of the Museum was held on 5 March.
 On 9 July 1985 the Penrith Museum was officially re-opened to the public in Robinson's School.
 In 1988 Eden District Council resolved to undertake a scheme of major alterations and extensions to the building.
 By 1990 it had been completely renovated with additional office space and storage accommodation for the Museum.
 A grant from the Museums and Galleries Commission enabled the building of an environmentally controlled store.
 Further grants for the scheme were received from the North West Museums Service, English Heritage, Northern Arts and Cumbria County Council.

 The refurbished Museum was officially opened by the playwright, Colin Welland, on 20 April 1990.
-In 1991 it was awarded Full Registered Status by the Museums and Galleries Commission.
-It became an MLA Accredited Museum in 2009.
-This was in recognition that it complies with the standards laid down with regard to its management, collections care and service provision.
+In 1991 it was awarded Full Registered Status by the Museums and Galleries Commission and became an MLA Accredited Museum in 2009.